emmalexandria/packit/README.md

 - Automatic prefixing of your preferred Git provider
 - Familiar plugin spec for `lazy.nvim` users

 `packit` is **not** a package manager, it is simply a wrapper plugin around `vim.pack` with some niceties.
-It's designed to be simple enough that you can understand it in it's entirety with ease, something I value in a Neovim plugin.
+It's designed to be simple enough that you can understand it in it's entirety with ease (<500SLoC), something I value in a Neovim plugin.
 Folke and echasnovski do amazing work, but they also operate on a different plane of existence to me.

 #### Downsides
 - Extremely naive assumptions about the name of the main module